 There is a consistently-proven link between staffing issues and poor quality of care for nursing home residents.
 In the following article, we’ll explore the question: What are Kentucky’s minimum nursing home staffing requirements, and how do they impact our state’s older adult population?
-After reading, please feel welcome to contact Thomas Law Offices if you have further questions about potential violations of Kentucky nursing home regulations.
+After reading, please feel welcome to contact a Louisville nursing home abuse lawyer if you have further questions about potential violations of Kentucky nursing home regulations.

 Nursing Home Staffing Requirements in Kentucky